Diamond-like carbon: Production

 SEM image of a gold-coated replica of a ta-C "diamond-like" coating.
 Structural elements are not crystallites but are nodules of sp^{3}-bonded carbon atoms.
 The grains are so small that the surface appears mirror smooth to the eye.

 There are several methods for producing DLC, which rely on the lower density of sp^{2} than sp^{3} carbon.
 So the application of pressure, impact, catalysis, or some combination of these at the atomic scale can force sp^{2} bonded carbon atoms closer together into sp^{3} bonds.
 This must be done vigorously enough that the atoms cannot simply spring back apart into separations characteristic of sp^{2} bonds.
-Usually techniques either combine such a compression with a push of the new cluster of sp^{3} bonded carbon deeper into the coating so that there is no room for expansion back to separations needed for sp^{2} bonding; or the new cluster is buried by the arrival of new carbon destined for the next cycle of impacts.
+Usually techniques either combine such a compression with a push of the new cluster of sp^{3} bonded carbon deeper into the coating so that there is no room for expansion back to separations needed for sp^{2} bonding, or the new cluster is buried by the arrival of new carbon destined for the next cycle of impacts.
 It is reasonable to envisage the process as a "hail" of projectiles that produce localized, faster, nanoscale versions of the classic combinations of heat and pressure that produce natural and synthetic diamond.
 Because they occur independently at many places across the surface of a growing film or coating, they tend to produce an analog of a cobblestone street with the cobbles being nodules or clusters of sp^{3} bonded carbon.
 Depending upon the particular "recipe" being used, there are cycles of deposition of carbon and impact or continuous proportions of new carbon arriving and projectiles conveying the impacts needed to force the formation of the sp^{3} bonds.
 As a result, ta-C may have the structure of a cobblestone street, or the nodules may "melt together" to make something more like a sponge or the cobbles may be so small as to be nearly invisible to imaging.
 A classic "medium" morphology for a ta-C film is shown in the figure.

+Diamond-like carbon can also be made from the Preceramic polymer poly(hydridocarbyne) through pyrolysis at atmospheric pressure, or through physical vapor deposition methods.
+Poly(hydridocarbyne) can be synthesized from haloforms in multiple ways, including the reduction of bromoform with NaK, or the electroinitiated polymerization of chloroform, with yields of 46-85% and 30-40% respectively.
+The electroinitiated polymerization method can also be generalized for other polycarbynes as well.